brownsys/paralegal/README.md

 cargo paralegal-flow
 ```

-## Installation
+## Installation and Usage

-Paralegal has been tested on Linux (Ubuntu), MacOS and WSL.
-It should also work on Windows though.

-Download the
+To explain installation and usage we provide a [step-by-step guide](https://justus-adam.notion.site/Paralegal-Step-by-Step-40541156c25d48f8b6ad79a0e1b09b91) in our online documentation.